By David Nge | Last Updated: March 10, 2026

 If you want to build a quick web app fast and without coding, Softr is a decent place to start.
 With their latest pricing, it's better to use it for school projects for internal tools for businesses, given you're severely capped by the number of users on each plan.

-Wordpress isn’t a website builder per se, but it is one of the most popular platforms for building a website.
+Wordpress (the .org version) isn’t a website builder per se, but it is one of the most popular platforms for building a website.

-To set up a Wordpress site, you have to get a custom domain and dedicated web hosting.
+To set up a Wordpress site, you have to buy a custom domain and dedicated web hosting.

-And since Wordpress is free, it is often the preferred choice for many web developers.
+And since Wordpress is free, you only have to purchase web hosting, which is much more cost effective, making it the preferred choice for many web developers.

 Also read: Wordpress vs Squarespace vs Wix vs Weebly